Marie Schreiber wins elite women's Exact Cross Maldegem as two riders disqualified

 The drama of the race unfolded well behind the podium finishers when Belgian Jinse Peeters (De Ceuster-Bouwpunt) and Dutchwoman Manon Bakker (Crelan-Corendon) were disqualified after bumping in a corner and hitting each other.

-On the sixth of the seven laps, Peeters held the inside position as three riders approached a 90-degree left-hand corner.
+On the fifth of the seven laps, Peeters held the inside position as three riders approached a 90-degree left-hand corner.
 Bakker moved beside Peeters to make a pass, and the Belgian used her right arm to push Bakker away from close proximity.

 The shove caused the Dutch rider to unclip to keep from crashing, with Bakker then slapping Peeters on the shoulder while she tried to regain control, but lost position in the small group.